mayurchhapra/log-var/readme.md

 declare the variable and log.

     const value = 10;
-    a._         // 10
+    value._         // 10
-    a.type      // number
+    value.type      // number
+or you can simply log the value like

+    using string:

+    "This is simple example of log-var"._       //this will print string to the console.
+    "This is simple example of log-var".type       //string

+    Using numner:
+    10._        // 10
+    10._        //number

-This will easy your debugging.
-Happy Logging. :)
+Explorer it, This will make your life easier.